 If the official academic record and/or credential is not issued in English, the student will need to provide a certified, literal English translation.
 The translation cannot be done by the student and must instead be completed by the institution, an embassy, or a professional translation service.
 Translations must be literal, word-for-word, complete, and in a similar format as the original.

-Evaluation of international academic requirements cannot begin for a student until their application has been submitted and the Berklee Online Admissions Office has received all required academic records.
+The Credential Evaluation process cannot begin for a student until their application has been submitted and the Berklee Online Admissions Office has received all required academic records.
 Evaluations will take approximately two weeks to complete; however, in some instances, additional documentation may be required and/or more time may be needed.
-In the rare circumstance that the Credential Evaluation Team at Berklee Online cannot come to a consensus on the materials provided, the student may be asked to submit their documentation to an accredited credential evaluation company, such as ECE.

 All international academic records will be assessed in relation to US standards.
 As such, certain grades/marks, credentials, or academic levels may be determined to be different than what is reflected on the student’s record.
 While the student will be notified when their evaluation has been completed, they will not be provided a copy of their evaluation.
 If the student fails to provide documentation that meets the admissions criteria, their application will be considered incomplete and no admissions decision can be made until the appropriate academic records are received.

 Entering students may take a music proficiency assessment and other exams specific to their major.
 The results of these assessments are used to place entering students in classes appropriate to ability level.

 All Berklee Online degree students are required to complete an online orientation course.
 The purpose of the online orientation is to ensure that students are well prepared to take online courses.
 The orientation course should be completed by 5:00 P.M. on Sunday prior to the start of the semester.